‘See something, say something’: A mantra for the times

 In 2022, there have been 25 homicides; 9 of which are open cases.

-“One thing I’ve learned over 20 years of policing, crime doesn’t solve itself, it takes great police work, tips and witnesses,” said Singletary.
+“One thing I’ve learned over 20 years of policing, is crime doesn’t solve itself, it takes great police work, tips, and witnesses,” said Singletary.

 “We have had several good cases of success, we work in conjunction with law enforcement and the district attorney’s office,” said Robach.
 “You never know who could be the next victim.”